la-ots/pelican/docs/form-controls/select.md

 ## Best Practices

 - The Select element creates a floating menu of options.
 It’s often called a “dropdown” but we should avoid this term as it may be confused with a <a href="https://getbootstrap.com/docs/4.5/components/dropdowns/" target="_blank">Bootstrap Dropdown</a>.
-Use this as the last resort ui element.
+Use this as the last resort UI element.
 - Please read [Label Guidance](/form-controls/labels-guidance) first.
 - Forms work best when users can see all of their choices.
 When possible, try to refrain from using Selects.
 - If space is not limited, use [Radios](/form-controls/radios) or [Toggle Tokens](/form-controls/toggle-tokens) instead.